A Delta flight crashed then flipped upside down while landing in Toronto. Here’s what we know

 Hard landing left passengers ‘upside down hanging like bats’

-Pete Koukov, a passenger on the plane, said he “didn’t know anything was the matter” until they hit the ground – which he described as a hard landing.
+Pete Koukov, a passenger on the plane, said he “didn’t know anything was the matter” until they were on the ground.

 “We hit the ground, and we were sideways, and then we were upside down hanging like bats,” Koukov told CNN’s Brianna Keilar.